asoffer/Icarus/docs/tour.md

 syntax is overly verbose.
 Icarus provides a shorthand syntax that replaces `->` with `=>`, and replaces the return type with a single-expression function body.
-The return type is deduced.
+The return type is always deduced.

 ```
 square ::= (n: i64) => n * n